okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/oie-intro/index.md

 <ApiLifecycle access="ie" />

-Okta Identity Engine is Okta's new authentication pipeline that provides valuable new features and a more flexible approach to your auth needs.
-This article provides a high-level introduction.

-Below we explain what new features Identity Engine brings to the table, we discuss the deployment models that make use of these features and show how our documentation experience is changing to support it.
+Okta Identity Engine provides a more flexible approach to your authentication needs.
+This article explains new Identity Engine features, discusses the deployment models that make use of these features, and shows how our documentation experience is changing to support it.

-> **Note**: If you are an admin, or are looking for product docs related to Identity Engine, see the Identity Engine [Get started page](https://help.okta.com/okta_help.htm?type=oie&id=ext-get-started-oie) over in the Okta Help Center.
+> **Note**: If you're an admin, see the Identity Engine [Get started page](https://help.okta.com/okta_help.htm?type=oie&id=ext-get-started-oie) in the Okta Help Center.

 ## Identity Engine new features